 Plant-based diets can help you manage your weight.
 Whole foods are more filling than many processed options, and you can make a wide variety of dishes with your favorites, allowing you to eat whole, nutritious meals that keep you full for longer.

 Knowing that you want to try a plant-based diet and doing it are two separate things.
 Many people feel overwhelmed because they’re not sure how or where to begin.
 It doesn’t have to be hard to put more plants and grains on your table, though.
 In fact, becoming a plant-based eater can be easy and incredibly tasty.

 If you’re starting out, make a list of all the plants you enjoy.
 These can include produce, seeds, nuts and grains.
 Be as expansive as possible with your list.
 You’ll start to see that you have a long list of possibilities for future meal ingredients.

 Like what you’re hearing?
 Take your time and begin to introduce plants into at least one meal a day.
 Before you know it, you’ll start to see meat as a side dish and plants as your main course.
-For additional sauces to infuse into your plant-based meals, be sure to check out our other San-J Asian Cooking Sauces as well.
+Switching to a diet-conscious meal plan can significantly benefit your health and help you feel full for longer.

 Beginning a plant-based diet doesn’t have to be a solo journey.
 San-J has tons of unique recipes and delicious products to complete your plant-based diet.